-That Council receive and note the records of assembly of Councillors for 26 July 2021 to 20 August 2021.
+That Council receives and notes the record of assemblies of Councillors for 26 July 2021 to 20 August 2021.

 In accordance with Section 80A of the Act, written assemblies of Councillors are to be reported at an Scheduled Meeting of Council.